 Michelle J Garvey

-Michelle J. Garvey is a teaching specialist in Gender, Women, & Studies at the University of Minnesota.
-An interdisciplinary scholar, Dr. Garvey teaches courses in GWSS, Sustainability Studies, and English, ranging in such diverse topics as feminist science studies, environmental studies, eco-social justice movements, art theory, popular culture, and public discourse.
-As an educator, Dr. Garvey employs innovative pedagogical strategies toward self-designed course content to develop students’ critical analysis skills, foster openness to multi-disciplinary epistemologies, and ignite a sense of agency in students as academic-citizens.
-The overriding concern that propels Dr. Garvey’s research is what types of natures should be created and sustained in response to climate change.
-Using material feminist theory, environmental justice scholarship, and cutting edge research on novel ecosystems in the Anthropocene, her work investigates the drawbacks and potentialities of ecological restoration.
+Michelle J. Garvey is a teaching specialist in Gender, Women, & Studies and Sustainability Studies at the University of Minnesota.
+An interdisciplinary scholar, Dr. Garvey educates on diverse topics like feminist science studies, environmental studies, eco-social justice movements, art theory, popular culture, public discourse, and feminist theory. /// She specializes in environmental justice (EJ) theory, history, and activism.
+Addressing its diverse and interconnected fields—climate justice, food justice, and reproductive justice among them—Dr. Garvey educates through community-engaged projects that channel student scholarship into the EJ movement.
+She has collaborated with several EJ partners, including the Minnesota Pollution Control Agency, The Women's Environmental Institute, Tamales y Bicicletas, Project Sweetie Pie, Mashkiikii Gitigan Urban Farm, and MN State Congresspeople.
+Garvey also mentors the UMN student group Voices for Environmental Justice, and collaborates across UMN Institutes and colleges to promote EJ research, pedagogy, and community partnerships. /// The overriding concern propelling Dr. Garvey’s research is what types of natures should be created and sustained in response to climate change.
+Using material feminist theory, environmental justice scholarship, and cutting-edge research on novel ecosystems in the Anthropocene, her work investigates the drawbacks and potentialities of ecological restoration.
 Ultimately, she argues for a justice-oriented approach to repairing and refashioning landscapes so that they may effectively confront the biosocial causes of injustice and environmental degradation.